Whiteout & Whitewall Genetics

 Whiteout x Porthole Laterals

-This is where the naming convention we currently use gets a bit dicey and the adoption of a term like "Super Whiteout" might be necessary.
-The animals you'll see below possess two copies of the Whiteout gene, but you'd be publicly shamed (bells and all, for my fellow GOT fans) if you went on Social Media calling these Whitewalls.
+This is where the naming convention we currently use gets a bit dicey and the adoption of a term like "Super Whiteout" might have been better, had genetics been understood before the term "Whitewall" was coined.

 This is something I began working on in the early 2010's, albeit in small numbers for the first several years - back then, Phantoms made up a small portion of my collection.
 I didn't really fully explore what could be done here until maybe 2019 or so, which is when I started getting serious about putting together a large "parallel colony" of Phantoms with all the genes and traits from my non-Phantom projects.
-Enter a 5 year journey of putting Whiteout on Phantom combos.

 This is essentially a homozygous carrier of the Whiteout gene with Porthole type laterals, rather than striped.
 This is genetically speaking what we all call a Whitewall, but you surely would be crucified verbally by scores of self-anointed experts if you were to call this a Whitewall on social media.
 This starts to take us full circle back to the "Extreme Whiteout" term I started using 10+ years ago.
 In today's nomenclature, though, I'd probably opt to call this a Super or Homozygous Whiteout x Porthole combo.